 If you reside in a humid climate, apply humectants to hydrate your hair by drawing moisture from the air.
 Honey and glycerin are examples of natural humectants.
 However, if you don’t like frizz, don’t apply humectants, even in humid conditions.

-So, before you go to the beach or the pool this summer, read Yukti Herb’s guide on ten tips for keeping your natural hair healthy and attractive!
+So, before you go to the beach or the pool this summer, read Yukti Herb’s guide on 10 Tips to Maintain Natural Hair!

 1. Hair texture